zopefoundation/z3c.contents/src/z3c/contents/README.txt

 Now we can go to the second page and paste our selected object.
-Just prepare a request which simualtes that we clicked at the paste button and we can see that we pasted the selected item to the second container:
+Just prepare a request which simualtes that we clicked at the paste button and we can see that we pasted the selected item to the second container.
+You can see that there is an additional ``Paste`` button becase we have some items for paste in the clipboard:

   >>> pasteRequest = TestRequest(form={'contents.buttons.paste': 'Paste'})
   >>> alsoProvides(pasteRequest, IDivFormLayer)